Miklos-Molnar/Markdown-projects/2025-07-24-The-Thinking-Machine-Enters-the-Ring-AtCoder-IMO-AGI/LinkedInPost-ENG.md

 * ✅ **OpenAI**: IMO gold-worthy, but unofficial.
 * ✅ Both: **solutions written in fluent English**, **no Lean used**.
 * ✅ **OpenAI**: new techniques for deeper CoT chains and toxicity prevention.
-* ✅ **DeepMind / Gemini (DeepThink)**: Implicit world-model planning, model-based search, sketch-level planning, self-consistency tuning, dynamic coherence.
+* ✅ **DeepMind / Gemini (DeepThink)**: Implicit world-model planning, sketch-level planning, self-consistency tuning, dynamic coherence.
 * ✅ IMO corpus ≈ 398 problems → **thinking is a must, memorization won’t cut it**.
 * ✅ **FAQ**: general LLMs in 2025 are **breathing down the necks** of the best humans (IMO, AtCoder), sometimes tied.
 * ✅ **AGI**: technically here, but unpublished; it’s all about speed, not disclosure.